-S.1.6.1.
-General. - No part of a poise shall be readily detachable.
+- S.1.6.1.
+General.
+No part of a poise shall be readily detachable.
 A locking screw shall be perpendicular to the longitudinal axis of the weighbeam and shall not be removable.
 Except on a steelyard with no zero graduation, a poise shall not be readily removable from a weighbeam.
-The knife edge of a hanging poise shall be hard and sharp and so constructed as to allow the poise to swing freely on the bearing surfaces in the weighbeam notches.

-S.1.6.2.
-Adjusting Material. - The adjusting material in a poise shall be securely enclosed and firmly fixed in position; if softer than brass, it shall not be in contact with the weighbeam.

-S.1.6.3.
-Pawl. - A poise, other than a hanging poise, on a notched weighbeam bar shall have a pawl that will seat the poise in a definite and correct position in any notch, wherever in the notch the pawl is placed, and hold it there firmly and without appreciable movement.
-The dimension of the tip of the pawl that is transverse to the longitudinal axis of the weighbeam shall be at least equal to the corresponding dimension of the notches.

-S.1.6.4.
-Reading Edge or Indicator. - The reading edge or indicator of a poise shall be sharply defined, and a reading edge shall be parallel to the graduations on the weighbeam.

-S.1.7.
-Capacity Indication, Weight Ranges, and Unit Weights. - An indicating or recording element shall not display nor record any values when the gross platform load (not counting initial dead load that has been cancelled by an initial zero-setting device) is in excess of 105 percent of the capacity of the system.
+The knife edge of a hanging poise shall be hard and sharp and so constructed as to allow the poise to swing freely on the bearing surfaces in the weighbeam notches. - S.1.6.2.
+Adjusting Material.
+The adjusting material in a poise shall be securely enclosed and firmly fixed in position; if softer than brass, it shall not be in contact with the weighbeam. - S.1.6.3.
+Pawl.
+A poise, other than a hanging poise, on a notched weighbeam bar shall have a pawl that will seat the poise in a definite and correct position in any notch, wherever in the notch the pawl is placed, and hold it there firmly and without appreciable movement.
+The dimension of the tip of the pawl that is transverse to the longitudinal axis of the weighbeam shall be at least equal to the corresponding dimension of the notches. - S.1.6.4.
+Reading Edge or Indicator.
+The reading edge or indicator of a poise shall be sharply defined, and a reading edge shall be parallel to the graduations on the weighbeam. - S.1.7.
+Capacity Indication, Weight Ranges, and Unit Weights.
+An indicating or recording element shall not display nor record any values when the gross platform load (not counting the initial dead load that has been canceled by an initial zero-setting device) is in excess of: - (a) scale capacity plus 9 scale divisions for electronic computing scales (excluding postal scales and weight classifiers); or\ - (b) 105 percent of the capacity of the system for all other scales.

 The total value of weight ranges and of unit weights in effect or in place at any time shall automatically be accounted for on the reading face and on any recorded representation.

-This requirement does not apply to: (1) single-revolution dial scales, (2) multi-revolution dial scales not equipped with unit weights, (3) scales equipped with two or more weighbeams, and (4) devices that indicate mathematically-derived totalized values.
-(Amended 1990)
+This requirement does not apply to: (1) single-revolution dial scales, (2) multirevolution dial scales not equipped with unit weights, (3) scales equipped with two or more weighbeams, nor (4) devices that indicate mathematically-derived totalized values. [\Nonretroactive as of January 1, 1993.]